elribonazo/uaito/docs/@uaito.ai.Class.Agent.md

   \};
 \}\>

-A Promise resolving to the usage and response stream.
+A promise that resolves to the token usage and a stream of response messages.

 ***